bendgame/Eric_Kleppen_hw6/README.md

-# Eric Kleppe Homework 6 WeatherPy
+# Eric Kleppen Homework 6 WeatherPy

 Analyzing weather data for over 500 cities across the globe, we can see a few trends: